Building apps in Enterprise Grid

 Supporting Enterprise Grid in your apps

-But no matter which way you've built your app, the best thing you can do for yourself is use our migration.exchange method to update all records you have for an existing workspace with those from a grid.
-You'll then need not worry about a "translation layer" or maintaining two IDs for a single user.
+But no matter which way you've built your app, the best thing you can do for yourself is use our migration.exchange method to update all records you have for an existing workspace with those from an Enterprise Grid.
+Then you won't need to worry about a "translation layer" or maintaining two IDs for a single user.

 API Support strategies